mrlhansen/idrac_exporter/README.md

 ```

 As shown in the example above, under `hosts` you can specify login information for individual hosts via their IP address, otherwise the exporter will attempt to use the login information under `default`.
 Under `metrics` you can select what kind of metrics that should be returned, as described in more detail below.

+Because the metrics are collected on-demand it can take several minutes to scrape the metrics endpoint, depending on how many metrics groups are selected in the configuration file.
+For this reason you should carefully select the metrics of interest and make sure Prometheus is configured with a sufficiently high scrape timeout value.

 ## List of Metrics
 The exporter can expose the metrics listed in the sections below.
 For all `<name>_health` metrics the value has the following mapping.